digitaltwinconsortium/ManufacturingOntologies/README.md

 Note: In this solution, the OPC UA application certificate store for UA Cloud Publisher, as well as the simulated production line's MES and individual machines' store, is located in the cloud in the deployed Azure Storage account.

-## Enabling the Edge for Management via Azure Arc
+## Enabling the Kubernetes Cluster for Management via Azure Arc

 1. On your virtual machine, open an **Administrator PowerShell window**, navigate to the `C:\ManufacturingOntologies-main\Deployment` directory and run `CreateServicePrincipal`.
 The two parameters `subscriptionID` and `tenantID` can be retrieved from the Azure Portal.
 1. Run `notepad aksedge-config.json` and provide the following information: